HyperionGray/python-chrome-devtools-protocol/README.md

 # Chrome Devtools Protocol (CDP) for Python

+_Status: this library is very alpha.
+Do not use it!
+It is not on PyPI yet but when we get a little more stable it will be published there._

 ## Overview

 This repository contains Python type wrappers for the Chrome DevTools Protocol